 Lichenification: thickening of the epidermis and accentuation of natural skin lines

 Scale: flaking caused by accumulation of stratum corneum (hyperkeratosis) or delayed desquamation

 Scar: a thickened, often discolored surface

 The skin shields the internal organs from harmful xenobiotics in the environment and maintains internal organ integrity.
 The adult skin covers an average surface area of 2 m2.
 Despite its outwardly simple structure and function, the skin is extraordinarily complex.
 The skin is affected by xenobiotic exposures that occur through many routes.
 Dermal exposures themselves are important as they account for approximately 7% of all human exposures reported to the American Association of Poison Control Centers (Chap.
 130).
 The clinician must obtain essential information as to the dose, timing, route, and location of exposure.
-Knowledge of the physical and ...
+Knowledge of the physical and chemical properties ...